Inside: Why cookies for breakfast isn’t the worst thing in the world–and how it can actually help teach your kids self-control.

 When Sam demanded M&Ms for breakfast a few months ago, food sociologist Dr. Dina Rose had a radical suggestion: “Why not give him M&Ms for breakfast?”

-In part 2 of my Dessert Dilemma series, Dr. Rose (who coached me through Sam’s dinner strike and writes a terrific blog, It’s Not About Nutrition) explains how giving kids the choice of when they have their treat can be a powerful tool.
+In part 2 of my Dessert Dilemma series, Dr. Rose (who coached me through Sam’s dinner strike and wrote a terrific blog, It’s Not About The Broccoli) explains how giving kids the choice of when they have their treat can be a powerful tool.
 Here’s what she says:

 In a world where treats are everywhere, kids only have to learn one thing: How to fit them into their day so they don’t dominate their diet.
 When you’re teaching your kids how to manage treats, you should manage how much and how often.